tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Overfitting](tree_depth9overfitting.png)

 ### Ways of reducing model complexity. (hyperparameters)
  There are hyper parameters that limit model complicity.
-You should set alteast one of these as theoretically you can keep growing the tree forever.
+You should set at least one of these as theoretically you can keep growing the tree forever.
 - max_depth = The max depth the tree can grow
 - max_leaf_nodes = The maximum leaf nodes that can exist
 - min_samples_split = A minimum amount of samples that have to be in a split to make a split.